unik-name/docs.unikname.network/docs/uns-use-the-network/wallet.md

 ![add-profile](./images/add-profile.png)

 Fill-in all inputs like you did for Ark profile.
 Now, in step `2.
-Network` you can choose the freshly appeared `UNS Sandbox` item.
+Network` you can choose the freshly appeared `UNS Livenet`/`UNS Sandbox` item.
 ![network](./images/network.png)

 At the end, you should have a fully configured Desktop wallet able to transfer UNS tokens, create <uns/> wallets, vote for <uns/> delegates, or any other features inherited from ArkEcosystem.

+If you want to start playing:
+- On the Livenet, you should [get a @unikname first with the My Unikname app](./unikname-app)
-If you want to start playing, you can get `SUNS` [from the FAUCET](./#sandbox-faucet).
+- On the Sandbox, you can get `SUNS` [from the FAUCET](./#sandbox-faucet).

 > NOTA: Management of UNIK tokens is not able with the default Ark Wallet, it requires the installation of the Unikname APP.

 ## Unikname APP

-The Unikname mobile APP is not only an app to manage your owns @uniknames and its properties.
-The Unikname mobile APP is also, and before all, a wallet.
+The Unikname mobile APP is not only an app to manage your owns @unikname and its properties.
+The Unikname mobile APP is also a wallet.
 This APP embed cryptographic and secured features like handling pass phrase, handling private keys and calculating public addresses.

-So the Unikname mobile APP is the prefered user APP to manage @uniknames but also UNS tokens, UNIK tokens, and to trigger transactions requiring tokens.
+So the Unikname mobile APP is the preferred user APP to manage @unikname but also UNS tokens, UNIK tokens, and to trigger transactions requiring tokens.

+Install it at [https://my.unikname.app](https://my.unikname.app) and get your first @unikname!